tango-controls/pytango/doc/howto.rst

     Python integer.
 **Line 56 to 59**
     The method executed when the *Long_attr* attribute is read.
-Note that before PyTango 7 it sets the attribute value with the PyTango.set_attribute_value function.
+Note that before PyTango 7 it sets the attribute value with the tango.set_attribute_value function.
 Now the same can be done using the set_value of the attribute object
 **Line 61 to 62**